5outh/abstract-nonsense/posts/2018-10-13-infrastructure-of-art.md

 Unfortunately, I had iterated on that particular sketch a bit after posting.
-The original image I had posted was not large enough to print, and I had no way of pairing up the seed used to generate the code with the code that actually generated it.
+The original image I had posted was not large enough to print, and I had no way of pairing up the seed used to generate the image with the code that actually generated it.
 I was able to recover it mostly, but the colors were not quite the same as the image I posted on twitter, and it took a ton of effort to even partially recover it.
 This really bothered me.
 Ultimately, we still swapped